GNithianandam/GNithianandam.github.io/README.md

 Hi there!
 I hold a Master's degree in Robotics and Autonomous Systems from the University of Bath and a Bachelor's degree in Electrical and Electronics Engineering from the University of Brighton.
 Currently, I contribute to innovative projects at P2i Limited and have previously played a key role at Brillopak Limited.
 My work at Brillopak included the development of high-speed pick and place robotic systems and designing control systems for various industries.
 Beyond my professional roles, I have a keen interest in non-invasive brain classification tasks.
+My link to my [LinkedIN](https:www.linkedin.com/in/gokulan-nithianandam) profile.
 Explore my portfolio to learn more about my projects and experiences!

 ## Education
 - M.Sc., Robotics and Autonomous Systems	       |University of Bath (_September 2022_)